jlimadev/aws-certification-cloud-practitioner-notes/notes/deployment/README.md

 - It is fully managed
 - Compatible with CodeCommit, CodeBuild, CodeDeploy, Elastic Beanstalk, Cloud Formation, GitHub and others providers + have custom plugins.
+- CodePipeline uses Amazon CloudWatch Events to detect changes in CodeCommit repositories used as a source for a pipeline.

 Example of usage